mika-long/revisit_study/public/vis-decode/assets/consent.md

     - You will have unlimited time for each judgment, with brief breaks provided throughout the trial.
     - You will complete 40 – 60 trials in total across all tasks.
     - The study will automatically record your responses and how long you take to make each judgment.
 No personally identifying information will be collected.
-    - You will receive a base payment of $6 for complete the study, plus the opportunity to earn additional bonues of up to $0.25 per precise response (up to $10 to $15 in total bonues)
+    - You will receive a base payment of **$5** for completing the study, plus the opportunity to earn additional bonues of up to $0.25 per accurate response (up to $10 to $15 in total bonues)

 ## Will being in this study help me in any way?
 We cannot promise any benefits to you or others from your taking part in this research.
 However, possible benefits include increased awareness of techniques for reading statistical properties from charts through participating in these visual perception tasks.
 The main benefit of this research will be to the broader scientific community.
 Your participation will help us: